Vacation Ideas in Europe for Large Families

 The Alsace Region in France

 The Alsace region of France is known for its fairy tale style villages, amazing wines, open spaces, Christmas markets and cuisine that would make the top of any foodie list.
 This makes it the perfect place for a multigenerational trip.
+You could even rent a motorhome in France and slow travel through the region.

 You can easily get to the larger more well-known towns like Strasbourg and Colmar to see what the Alsace is about.
 You can sample the wines, see the Churches, visit Palaces, ride a boat down the canals, eat all the most amazing food or you can venture out to the smaller towns that surround the region and really see what it is like.